Code-Journey-77/Code-Journey-77/README.md

 # **CODE JOURNEY**
 ### **Senior Full-Stack Engineer** • **Open Source**
-#### *Crafting high-performance digital experiences with a human-centric approach.*
+#### *Full-stack engineer who enjoys turning messy ideas into clean, scalable systems.*

+## **A bit about me**
+I’m Code Journey, A full-stack software engineer with a track record of helping startups and growing teams turn messy requirements into clean, scalable systems.
+I care deeply about the why behind every technical decision, not just the implementation.

+When I’m not shipping features, I’m contributing to open source, writing about what I’ve learned, or quietly obsessing over developer experience.
+I believe the best code is the kind that empowers your team, not the kind that gets in its way.

 ## **Philosophy & Approach**
 I believe that code is only as good as the problem it solves.
 My approach focuses on **purpose-driven engineering** bridging the gap between complex infrastructure and human-centric design.
 I don’t just deliver projects; I architect scalable futures that grow with your vision.

 ## **Technical Ecosystem**
-I specialize in high-performance stacks designed for speed, reliability, and developer experience.
+My tech stack — chosen for speed, reliability, and developer experience.

 | Frontend | Backend | Database | CMS | DevOps |
 | :--- | :--- | :--- | :--- | :--- |